duskwit/C-Repository/README.md

 # C-repository
-These are exercises and projects I made when I first started coding.
+First I started learning I was coding in C++.
+These are the projects and exercises that I made then.